QHofmann/BOAT/docs/source/index.rst

 Welcome to BOAT-Jittor Documentation
 ============================================

-**BOAT** is a task-agnostic, gradient-based **Bi-Level Optimization (BLO)** Python library that focuses on abstracting the key BLO process into modular, flexible components.
-It enables researchers and developers to tackle learning tasks with hierarchical nested nature by providing customizable and diverse operator decomposition, encapsulation, and combination.
-BOAT supports specialized optimization strategies, including second-order or first-order, nested or non-nested, and with or without theoretical guarantees, catering to various levels of complexity.
+**BOAT** is a task-agnostic, gradient-based **Bi-Level Optimization (BLO)** Python library that abstracts BLO into modular and flexible components, enabling efficient modeling of hierarchical and nested learning problems.
+It supports a wide spectrum of optimization settings, including first- and second-order methods, nested or non-nested formulations, with or without theoretical guarantees.
+This repository provides the **Jittor-based** implementation (boat-jit), leveraging Jittor’s JIT compilation and efficient CUDA/cuDNN backends to accelerate large-scale gradient-based BLO experiments.

 .. image:: _static/flow.gif
    :alt: BOAT Framework